-Each package must address a specific area of need/opportunity (specific area of research) of strategic importance to WA that falls within one or more of the following Western Australian Government science and innovation priority areas:
+Each package must address a specific area of need/opportunity (Specific Area of Research) of strategic importance to WA that falls within one or more of the following WA Government science and innovation priority areas:

 Appointed Fellows will be expected to:

 - deliver a range of benefits for WA

 - build on existing capacities and opportunities within WA